 Gain holistic visibility into your attack surface with trusted threat modeling software

-With the proliferation of IoT devices, API-centric environments, microservices, and other modern software architecture, enterprise organizations have an increasingly complex cyber risk assessment to evaluate and adjust over time.
-New technology presents new monetization opportunities, but also new threats.
+With the proliferation of IoT devices, API-centric environments, microservices, and other modern software architecture, enterprise organizations must employ increasingly complex cyber risk assessments to evaluate and adjust over time.
+New technology presents new monetization opportunities, but also new threats and security issues.

 What Is The Attack Surface?

 - The sum of all paths for data coming in and exiting the application(s);

 - The code that governs how these data transfers occur;

 - All relevant business data being generated and stored in the application;